 Obtain a valid State of Ohio Driver’s License

-When visiting the Bureau of Motor Vehicles, you must have your passport, I-20, I-94 card, Social Security Card (if applicable), a letter from the International Student Services Office, and your payment (Payment Methods and Fees).
+When visiting the Bureau of Motor Vehicles, you must have your passport, I-20, I-94, Social Security Card (if applicable), a letter from the International Student Services Office, and your payment (Payment Methods and Fees).

 There are several steps to apply for an Ohio Driver’s License